 Score explanation: This topic is not currently covered.
-While climate anxiety was briefly acknowledged during the Planetary Health lecture in the Infection, Inflammation, & Immunity course, specific mental health effects such as the weather's impact on depression, anxiety, and PTSD was not discussed.
+While climate anxiety was briefly acknowledged during the "Planetary Health" lecture in the Infection, Inflammation, & Immunity course, specific mental health effects such as the weather's impact on depression, anxiety, and PTSD was not discussed.
+Climate anxiety was likewise not addressed in the Psychiatry curriculum, though this topic could be integrated into lectures on anxiety.
+This topic could also be integrated into the Year 2 Patients and Populations course, which has a 2 hour dedicated session to global health.

-- 8. Does your medical school curriculum address the relationships between health, individual patient food and water security, ecosystem health, and climate change? - 3 This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.
+8. Does your medical school curriculum address the relationships between health, individual patient food and water security, ecosystem health, and climate change?

+- This topic was explored in depth by the core curriculum. - 2 This topic was briefly covered in the core curriculum. - 1 This topic was covered in elective coursework. - 0 This topic was not covered.